 My situation is really weird.
 Because if we're talking about my past, it's all me being an American in Colombia.
 And if you're talking about college, it’s about me being Colombian in the States.

 Eliza: If you could get one message out there, what would it be?

 David: Whooh, I'm scared.
 That's a big question.
-The biggest thing that defines me other than being in the kingdom of God and being a Christian may be where I'm from and my culture.
+One of the biggest things that define me is where I'm from and my culture.
 It's a culture that's only in the four walls of my house.